cwbowron/BCE/README.md

 This program is alternatively known as BACE (Bowron-Abernethy Chess Engine [for Rob Abernethy, who was my AI project partner]) or BCE (Boo's Chess Engine).
 Either works for me.

-BCE has played games on freechess.org under two accounts
+BCE has played games on freechess.org under two accounts:
 * BACE - for the engine with learning
    * Blitz - 1908 (best: 1995)
    * Lightning - 2028 (best: 2078)